-Aotearoa New Zealand research is very well known internationally due to open source software.
+Aotearoa New Zealand research is very well known

+We must invest in leveraging our strong Al research base to increase the competitiveness and productivity of Aotearoa New Zealand in a manner that suits our needs and priorities internationally due to open source software.
 Academics in Aotearoa New Zealand have created R and Weka, two of the most successful open source AI tools of all time.
 All main universities and big companies worldwide have been utilising R and Weka for many years.
 Every data scientist and AI researcher and practitioner in the world recognises the power of R and Weka.
+However, the involvement of locally-based researchers in Weka and R is largely unknown in Aotearoa New Zealand, and the impact to our economy has been surprisingly small.

-However, the involvement of locally-based researchers in they propose a framework to help the teams responsible for developing national strategies to ask the right questions, follow best practice, identify and involve the right stakeholders in the process, and create the right outcome indicators.
+The World Economic Forum (WEF) released the whitepaper "A Framework for Developing a National Artificial Intelligence Strategy" [4], in which they propose a framework to help the teams responsible for developing national blueprints to ask the right questions, follow best practice, identify and involve the right stakeholders in the process, and create the right outcome indicators.